samconibear/Genesis-CDK/README.md

 **Genisis-CDK** is an open‑source framework for people who want a website on AWS — **without needing to understand the underlying infrastructure, cloud architecture, or AWS CDK**.

-Genisis‑CDK takes you from **nothing → a deployed website** using AWS best practices.
+Genisis‑CDK takes you from **nothing → a deployed website** with a few lines of code, all using AWS best practices.

 ---